mudassiranimatorbcp78692-rgb/toolhub/replit.md

 **Design System Reference**: Material Design principles combined with modern SaaS tool patterns (documented in `design_guidelines.md`)

+### Reviews System

+**Features:**
+- Users can submit 5-star ratings and comments for any tool
+- Reviews are displayed on tool pages with newest first
+- Max 500 characters per review
+- Name and email fields (email optional)
+- All reviews stored in API memory (can be upgraded to persistent DB)

+**Implementation:**
+- API endpoint: `/api/reviews` (POST to submit, GET to fetch)
+- React component: `ReviewsComponent` - drop into tool pages
+- Schema validation with Zod for data integrity

 ### Deployment Architecture

 **Development Mode**: